JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 plus (generic function with 1 method)
 ```

-Even though both function definitions do exactly the same, it is always good to use the `return` keyword.
-Using the `return` keyword usually improves the readability of the code and can prevent potential confusion.
+Even though both functions do the same, it is always good to use the `return` keyword.
+It usually improves code readability and can prevent potential confusion.

 ```jldoctest functions; output = false
 function plus(x, y)